quicwg/base-drafts/draft-ietf-quic-http.md

 form a dependency tree.
 The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between streams.

-For consistency's sake, all PRIORITY frames MUST refer to the message control stream of the dependent request, not the data stream.
+For consistency's sake, all PRIORITY frames MUST refer to the request stream of the dependent request, not the response stream or either data stream.

 ## Server Push